Housing for Kids

 Housing insecurity is traumatic and has long-term effects

-More than 11,000 students enrolled in Monterey County school districts are homeless.
+There are 12,959 homeless students enrolled in the Monterey County school districts.
 Whether sleeping in a car, a tent, or on the living room floor of another family’s house, these children are experiencing the trauma of housing insecurity.

 Struggling kids are either our responsibility today or everyone’s responsibility tomorrow.
 If we do not help our kids, the lasting impact of childhood trauma may cause long term consequences for them as adults.